particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### T-Mobile USA LTE Cat M1 2023-11-28

+T-Mobile's support for LTE Cat M1 (not just LTE Cat NB IoT) in the United States is now official so the footnote has been removed.

 ### Web device doctor antenna option 2023-11-27

 The [web device doctor](/tools/doctor/), when used with the P2 and Photon 2, now has an option in Advanced Options for selecting the Wi-Fi antenna